ecmwf/earthkit-data/docs/guide/targets.rst

   The simplest target is ``file``, which can access a local file/list of files.

   :param file: The file path or file-like object to write to.
+When None, tries to guess the file name from the ``data`` if it is passed as a kwarg.
-  :type file: str or file-like object
+  :type file: str, file-like object or None
-  :param bool split_output: If True, the output file name defines a pattern containing metadata keys in the format of ``{key}``.
-Each data item (e.g. a field) will be written into a file with a name created by substituting the relevant metadata values in the filename pattern.
-E.g. ``"{param}_{level}_{typeOfLevel}.grib"``.
-Only used if ``file`` is a path.
   :param bool append:  If True, the file is opened in append mode.
 Only used if ``file`` is a path.
   :param data: specify the data to write.
 Cannot be set when :func:`to_target` is called on a data object.
   :param encoder: The encoder to use to encode the data.
 When it is a str, the encoder is looked up in